 A friend from home who was at Union pressured me to apply, and I got in.
-My parents dragged me to Schenectady in the final hour before the deposit deadline, when the very last thing I wanted to do was go on yet another college visit.
+My parents drove me to Schenectady the final hour before the deposit deadline, when the last thing I wanted to do was go on yet another college visit.
 I’d barely set foot on campus, in the pouring rain, when I knew.
 Looking up at the Nott Memorial, I felt completely at home – I finally got that feeling everyone talks about when picking a campus.
 Thank God for that pushy friend and my parents!

-Most inspiring classes:
+Most inspiring class:

 Favorite study spot: